"- Why should I change? My personality does not vary according to my residence."

 - Well, one is never sure.

-- It is alas, said the leader of the XYRYX, because when the people of this planet are about to die, they become invisible for a little while, just before.
+- I am, said the leader of the XYRYX, because when the people of this planet are about to die, they become invisible for a little while, just before death.

 Frowning, the two men nodded dubiously.
-As if to convince them, the leader added:
+To convince them, the leader added:

 - Can you not see that my head is no longer visible?

-During these long moments, no comforting sound of life could have made the fear which had taken over the room go away.
+During these long moments, no comforting sound could have made the fear which had taken over the room go away.
 Ryad could no longer stand this oppressive silence.
-He stood up screaming like a mad man:
+He stood up and screamed, feeling himself go mad:

 - Speak!
 Oh would you just speak!